 Description

-First World War memorial, it is believed executed by G Maile and Sons stone masons, and unveiled on 1 November 1920, with later additions for the Second World War.
+The South Merstham War Memorial is a First World War memorial, believed to have been created by G Maile and Sons stone masons, and was unveiled on 1 November 1920, with later additions for the Second World War.

-DESCRIPTION: the memorial stands adjacent to the south-east corner of the Church of All Saints of 1951 by E F Starling.
-It is just over 3m (ten feet) tall and has a tall tapering shaft surmounted by a wheel cross, with the face of the shaft and arms of the cross enriched with an intertwined flowing circular motif.
-The shaft is mounted on a battered, stepped base in two sections, standing on a shallow, square, granite plinth.
-It stands in a small polygonal enclosure, created after the Second World War, which is laid in crazy paving and bounded by a low granite kerb with short, square section upstands at the corners and at the midpoints.
+Made of Cornish granite, the memorial stands adjacent to the south-east corner of the Church of All Saints, built in 1951 by E F Starling.
+It is just over 3 meters (ten feet) tall and features a tall tapering shaft topped with a wheel cross.
+Both the face of the shaft and the arms of the cross are decorated with an intertwined flowing circular motif.
+The shaft is set on a battered, stepped base in two sections, which rests on a shallow, square granite plinth.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.